DaDamola/AI-Learning/README.md

 This spring semester, I plan to:
 - learn python and use numpy
-- learn, understand and recreate machine learning and deep learning algorithms
+- learn, understand, and recreate machine learning and deep learning algorithms
 - create a robot using python and ros
 - learn computer vision techniques and code them up
 - learn Unity and C#